 EACH-WAY – backing the win part and the place part of a selection in the same bet.

-FIXED ODDS BETTING TERMINAL (FOBT) – a terminal located in betting shops that offer fixed odds sports betting.
+FIXED ODDS BETTING TERMINAL (FOBT) – a terminal in a betting shop.
+Offers fixed odds sports betting.
 Also refers to betting shop machines that offer slots and casino games.

 FRACTIONAL ODDS – the traditional format for displaying odds such as 2/1, 3/1, 4/1.

-FREE BET – a free bet is awarded by the bookmaker for singing-up and placing a qualifying bet.
-We make our profit from free bets.
+FREE BET – a Earn a free bet at a bookmaker for singing-up and placing a qualifying bet.
+We make matched betting profit from free bets.

-GUBBING – when a bookmaker bans a customer from free bets/bonuses/ promotions, as the bettor is considered an unprofitable customer.
-What is gubbing?
+GUBBING – when a bookmaker bans a customer from free bets/bonuses/ promotions.
+You’ll get gubbed if the bookmaker considers you an unprofitable customer.
+Matched betting gubbed.

 HALF-TIME/FULL TIME (HT/FT) – a betting market for the result of both halves in a football match.

-INDEPENDENT BOOKMAKER – a smaller bookmaker, not one of the bigger bookmaking companies.
-Also known as an ‘indie bookie’.
-They often derive their odds from an outsourcing provider.
+INDEPENDENT BOOKMAKER – a smaller bookmaker, or ‘indie’.
+Often get their odds from an outsourcing provider.